Frameless Sliding Doors · Melbourne

 • Cleaner frameless appearance with less visible hardware

-• Less hardware than sliding systems
+• Less hardware than most sliding systems

 • Often easier to clean because there is no glass overlap